 - 2 tablespoons whole milk (or 2% milk)

 - 1 cup (120 g) powdered sugar sifted

 - 1-2 tablespoons whole milk for drizzle consistency (or 2% milk)

 Preheat oven to 325° F. Line baking sheets with parchment paper and set aside.

-Stir together flour, baking powder, and salt in large bowl.
+In a large bowl, whisk together flour, baking powder, and salt in.
 Set aside.

-Beat together butter and sugar until fluffy.
-Add egg and extract and mix until incorporated, scraping down sides when necessary.
+In the bowl of a stand mixer (or using a hand mixer), beat together butter and sugar until fluffy, about 90 seconds.
+Add egg and almond extract, and mix until incorporated, scraping down sides when necessary.
 Gradually add in the flour mixture and beat well.